-On June 23, 2023, UL Holdings received a demand letter (the "Francy Demand Letter") from Christopher Francy ("Mr. Francy"), a former 680 Broadway Master LLC joint venture partner.
+On June 23, 2023, UL Holdings received a demand letter (the "Francy

+Demand Letter") from Christopher Francy ("Mr. Francy"), a former 680 Broadway Master LLC joint venture partner.
 The Francy Demand Letter alleges that the Issuer owes payment to Mr. Francy pursuant to the terms of a settlement agreement entered into between the Issuer and Mr. Francy on March 8, 2022.
 In addition, on September 8, 2023, UL Holdings received a summons and complaint on behalf of Mr. Francy alleging breach of contract.
-It is the intent of the Issuer to prevail or settle these matters, however, it is not possible to determine or predict the scope of any resolution at this time.
+On January 31, 2024, the parties executed a settlement agreement, pursuant to which UL Holdings agreed to make settlement payments over time.